y7kim/agency-jekyll-theme/modal/_posts/2014-07-19-TimbuktuChallenge2012.markdown

 - modal
 tags: [modal-rally]
 ---
 The Timbuktu Challenge is a 4,000 miles car rally that starts in London and ends near Timbuktu, Mali.
-For this event, teams acquire a car for donation, gather in London and drive from Europe into Western Africa in 3 weeks.
-Team Last Responders answered the call to adventure with an American made Wheeled Coach Ambulance.
-For the adventure, the team shipped the car to Liverpool, drove into a Africa, and broke down all over Morocco before crossing the finish line 5 weeks late.
+For this event, teams acquire cars for donation, gather in London and drive to Western Africa in 3 weeks.
+Team Last Responders answered the call to adventure with an Made-in-USA Wheeled Coach Ambulance and went the extra mile of shipping the car to Liverpool from New York.